Hermione Does France

 It is available on Kindle books and hardback here

-SOA Member wins prestigious trophy
+SOA Member wins the prestigious trophy

 This prestigious trophy is awarded to the best log of a voyage featuring a crew derived from the CA Crewing service.